Hydrangeas are a popular flowering shrub found throughout North America. They’re characterized by large, green leaves and showy, colorful flowers.

 How to Apply Hydrangea Fertilizer

-Apply a light coating of fertilizer around the drip line of the plant to the base.
+Apply a light coating of fertilizer around the drip line of the branches to the base.
 The drip line is about two feet beyond where water drips off the ends of the plant.
-If using a slow-release fertilizer, cover it with a light coat of soil.
+If using a slow-release fertilizer, cover it with a light coat of soil or compost.

 Next, water the area thoroughly.
 Watering helps fertilizer soak into the soil and connect with the Hydrangeas root system, which is about 10’ feet underground.
 If you don’t want to water manually, try to apply the fertilizer before a light to a moderate rainstorm.

 Annually, shrubs and bushes can receive up to four pounds of nitrogen per 1,000 square feet of root spread.
 Generally, lean more towards about two pounds per year for a Hydrangea.
 Too much fertilizer can weaken the plant’s structure and defense ability.